-Satisfai found this solution in Centaur Labs, the scalable data annotation platform for biomedical and life sciences.
+Satisfai found a solution in Centaur Labs, the scalable data annotation platform for biomedical and life sciences.
 The two companies have been collaborating since 2020 to build training and test datasets, creating approximately 200,000 labels and generating 1.8M qualified reads across numerous projects.

 The first task focused on determining if the frames were both relevant to what a GI doctor would want to assess as part of a colonoscopy and also unobstructed by procedural tools, classifying each video as either “outside colon”, “tool visible”, “both” or “neither”.
 The second task determined the quality of the relevant frames, classifying each video as “yes” the video was high quality, or “no” it was not.
 The final task looked at the low quality frames only - classifying the quality issues as either “fresh blood”, “blurry/water”, “feces” or “none”.

 Centaur Labs labeled videos at a rate of 4,000 videos per day.